-Describes the thermal hydraulic processes involved in the transfer of power from the core to secondary systems of nuclear power plants.
-Fundamental calculations associated with these processes will explained, examples set and results discussed.
-A manual is supplied with this module.
+This module describes the thermal hydraulic processes involved in the transfer of power from the core to secondary systems of nuclear power plants.
+Fundamental calculations associated with these processes will be explained, examples set and results discussed.

 N14 Risk Management